Join Our FREE Live Webinar

 Looking at dollars per square foot helps you make a wise investment decision based on the value compared to the size of the house.
 Larger houses will generally have a lower price per square foot than smaller houses in a particular market.

 Another thing to consider when investing in real estate is buying a home in an area within the path of progress.
-What we mean by that is invest where new developments are planned such as new retailers, schools, new homes, freeways, and mass transit.
+What we mean by that is investing where new developments are planned, such as new retailers, schools, new homes, freeways, and mass transit.

 Check with your city's planning department for updates on any new or planned developments in the surrounding areas.